MBieleke/maikbieleke-com/content/publication/bieleke-kriech-wolff-2019-behav-sci/index.md

   better than during the first series.
 Taken together, the results of this pilot field study suggest that conveying either goals or plans as self-control strategies may involve initial adjustment costs followed by a subsequent recovery period.
 publication: 'Bieleke, M., Kriech, C., & Wolff, W. (2019).
 Served well?
-A pilot field study on the effects of conveying self-control strategies on volleyball service performance.
-Behavioral Sciences, 9(9). https://doi.org/10.3390/bs9090093'
+A pilot field study on the effects of conveying self-control strategies on volleyball service performance. *Behavioral Sciences*, *9*(9). https://doi.org/10.3390/bs9090093'
 # doi: 10.3390/bs9090093
 ---